 More often, though, fomites are involved.
 The droplets land on hands, toys, tables, mats, or other surfaces, where they sometimes remain infectious for hours.
 Hands that come in contact with these surfaces (doorknobs, telephones, pens, etc.) become contagious.
-When the infectious hand touches the nose or eyes, the infection is able to enter the new person.
+Then, when the infectious hand touches the nose, eyes, or mouth, the infection is able to enter the new person.

 Cleaning or disinfecting commonly touched infected surfaces (doorknobs, faucet handles, shared toys, mats in daycare) can also help.
 Wearing a mask may help for brief, short exposures.

 Jayaweera M, Perera H, Gunawardana B, Manatunge J. Transmission of COVID-19 virus by droplets and aerosols: A critical review on the unresolved dichotomy.
 Environ Res.
 2020;188:109819. doi:10.1016/j.envres.2020.109819